India: Health and Human Rights

 |Accessing healthcare in India: existing hurdles and challenges

 Health indicators show that women fare much worse than men in India.
-Their health illiteracy and lack of rights, in concert with poor health services, continue to fuel a vicious cycle of disease and premature death.
-From sex selective abortions to malnourishment and maternal mortality, female health indices clearly reflect deep socio-cultural discrimination that perpetuates inequitable health outcomes and impairs women's ability to live healthy lives.
+Their health illiteracy and lack of rights, in concert with poor health services, continues to fuel a vicious cycle of disease and premature death.
+From sex selective abortions to malnourishment, and maternal mortality, female health indices clearly reflect deep socio-cultural discrimination that perpetuates inequitable health outcomes and impairs women's ability to live healthy lives.

 View Student Evaluations for this program: